The Impact of our Training

 Evaluation of SSCB Conference 2017

-Impact Analysis of SSCB Training (for courses between September and December 2016)
+Impact Analysis of SSCB Training (for training programme September 2016 – July 2017)

-The SSCB carried out stage three of the evaluation process between March and May 2017 to explore the impact of multi-agency training on practice.
-A sample of delegates who attended SSCB training between September and December 2016 were approached to participate.
-You can read the impact analysis report here.
+The SSCB carried out stage three of the evaluation process to explore the impact of multi-agency training on practice.
+A sample of delegates who attended SSCB training during the training programme Sept 2016 – July 2017 were approached to participate.
+The first impact analysis report, for the period Sept 2016 – Dec 2016 can be found here and the second report for the period Jan 2017 – July 2017 can be found here.

 Pilot Impact Analysis – Foundation Module 2 and 3 (October, November, December 2015 courses)